9 Things That Will Happen When You Meet the Right Person

 I believe that while considering the success of a relationship, the purpose is something that is sometimes disregarded.

-It may be quite harmful to believe that love is founded on some sort of mystical connection that transcends time and place and can withstand any adversity.
+It may be pretty harmful to believe that love is founded on a mystical connection that transcends time and place and can withstand adversity.

 It downplays the importance of how much work it takes to keep up a strong relationship.